-Rainier and along the north side of Madrona Blvd.) shall be paved and meet the standards of the Parks Recreation and Open Space Plan.
-All other trails shall be maintained by the Homeowners Association.
-Conditions related within and around wetland buffers also apply - See Below Section on CRITICAL AREA PERMIT CONDITIONS

-The Final Non-Motorized Plan shall include a continuous pedestrian connection on the west side of Rainer St. between the Rainier/Discovery roundabout and the

-The Final Non-Motorized Plan shall include a continuous pedestrian connection on the west side of Rainer St. between the Rainier/Discovery roundabout and the project south property line at 15th St. Staff has recommended that the shared Multi-Use pathway on the west side of Rainier St. be constructed by the Applicant so it is continuous from north of the Discovery Rd. roundabout near 12th St. to 15th St. as offsite improvements along with the proposed Rainier St. frontage improvements of sidewalk and a bike lane across the entire project frontage between the north property line and 15th St. Staff also recommends installation of a crossing to the east side of Rainier St. at 15th St. which is already improved asphalt Multi-Use pathway.

-Street lighting shall be dark sky compliant and minimized in conformance with the City's Street lighting policy (Ordinance 3271).

-CONDITIONS RELATED TO THE PLAT/PLAT VACATION

-1. The applicant shall provide a mylar reproduction of the Plat/Plat Vacation to DSD for review and approval (5 paper copies and one electronic .pdf version) as part of the final Plat/Plat Vacation and PUD approval process.
-Said mylar shall contain the acknowledged signatures of all parties having an ownership interest in the subject property as evidenced by a plat certificate prepared by a local title company.
-Said plat certificate, or any update provided, shall be less than 30 days old.
+1 Rainier and along the north side of Madrona Blvd.) shall be paved and meet the standards of the Parks Recreation and Open Space Plan.
+All other trails shall be 2 maintained by the Homeowners Association.
+Conditions related within and around wetland buffers also apply - See Below Section on CRITICAL AREA 3 PERMIT CONDITIONS 4 The Final Non-Motorized Plan shall include a continuous pedestrian connection 5 on the west side of Rainer St. between the Rainier/Discovery roundabout and the project south property line at 15 th St. Staff has recommended that the shared 6 Multi-Use pathway on the west side of Rainier St. be constructed by the Applicant so it is continuous from north of the Discovery Rd. roundabout near 12 th St. to 7 15 th St. as offsite improvements along with the proposed Rainier St. frontage improvements of sidewalk and a bike lane across the entire project frontage 8 between the north property line and 15 th St. Staff also recommends installation of a crossing to the east side of Rainier St. at 15 th St. which is already improved 9 asphalt Multi-Use pathway.
+20. Street lighting shall be dark sky compliant and minimized in conformance with the City's Street lighting policy (Ordinance 3271).
+11 the City's Street lighting policy (Orumance 3271).
+12 21.
+CONDITIONS RELATED TO THE PLAT/PLAT VACATION The applicant shall provide a mylar reproduction of the Plat/Plat Vacation to DSD 13 for review and approval (5 paper copies and one electronic .pdf version) as part of the final Plat/Plat Vacation and PUD approval process.
+Said mylar shall contain 14 the acknowledged signatures of all parties having an ownership interest in the 15 subject property as evidenced by a plat certificate prepared by a local title company.
+Said plat certificate, or any update provided, shall be less than 30 days 16 old.
 The approved Plat/Plat Vacation shall not become effective until the mylars required for recording have been filed with the Jefferson County Auditor.
-While the City will assist in recording the Plat/Plat Vacation mylar, the Applicant is responsible for all fees associated with recording.
-All property taxes due and owing on the subject property must be paid in full prior to obtaining the signature of the Jefferson County Treasurer.
-The location of critical areas and their buffers shall be depicted on final mylars.

-OTHER/ONGOING CONDITIONS

-- 22. No road approaches onto Madrona Blvd. are permitted unless otherwise approved by the Public Works Dept. Lots 21, 30, 39, 59 through 68, 91, 92, 97, 105, 113, 121, 129, 137 and 167 shall all gain vehicular access via the project's side streets. - 23.
-Future occupancy of any units shall be subject to all applicable provisions of the Port Townsend Municipal Code (PTMC), including zoning, subdivision and the Engineering Design Standards. - 24.
+While 17 the City will assist in recording the Plat/Plat Vacation mylar, the Applicant is responsible for all fees associated with recording.
+All property taxes due and 18 owing on the subject property must be paid in full prior to obtaining the signature of the Jefferson County Treasurer.
+The location of critical areas and their buffers 19 shall be depicted on final mylars.
+20 22.
+OTHER/ONGOING CONDITIONS No road approaches onto Madrona Blvd. are permitted unless otherwise approved by the Public Works Dept. Lots 21, 30, 39, 59 through 68, 91, 92, 97, 105, 113, 121, 129, 137 and 167 shall all gain vehicular access via the project's side streets.
+21 22 23 23.
+Future occupancy of any units shall be subject to all applicable provisions of the Port Townsend Municipal Code (PTMC), including zoning, subdivision and the 24 Engineering Design Standards.
+25 24.
 Four (4) existing and recorded easements encumber the site (AFN 240372, 312280, 449206, 596561) and are shown on the submitted site plans (Ex.
 B).
+26 $512200, \pm 1200, 570501$ and are shown on the sublimited site plans (Ex.
+D).
+PU JD, PP, CA p.
+23 Findings, Conclusions and Decision